Tennis elbow wrist pain - Curezone Physiotherapy

 Ultrasound is one of the most useful tools to diagnose or rule out LE.
 Structural changes affecting tendons (thickening, thinning, intra-substance degenerative areas and tendon tears for example), bone irregularities or calcific deposits can be detected.

 Magnetic resonance imaging (MRI) is more reproducible, reduces inter-operator variability and gives more information about intra-articular pathology.
-Unfortunately, findings on MRI are not well correlated with the severity of clinical symptoms, and is an expensive modality to be used routinely for such a common condition.
+Unfortunately, MRI findings poorly correlate with the severity of clinical symptoms, and this modality is expensive for routine use in such a common condition.

 TENNIS ELBOW PHYSIOTHERAPY TREATMENT